Solutions

 Genetically Engineered Models

-Through genetic engineering methods such as transgenic technology and CRISPR/Cas9, researchers can create models that mimic specific CFTR gene mutations and disease characteristics.
+Through genetic engineering methods such as transgenic technology, researchers can create models that mimic specific CFTR gene mutations and disease characteristics.

 Optional Models